Explore Jobs

 Nov.
 14, 2022

-• Crisis Counselor is the highest-paid type of counselor with an average salary of $51,142 and an average hourly rate of $24.59.
+• Crisis Counselor remains the highest-paid type of counselor, with an average salary of $51,142 and an average hourly rate of $24.59.

-• The second highest-paying type of counselor is school counselor, with an average salary of $49,904.
+• The second highest-paying role is the school counselor, earning an average salary of $49,904.

 Table Of Contents: Background | Table | Methodology | FAQs